uqlibrary/fez-frontend/README.md

 - use `npm run test:e2e:pw`
 -
 Before pushing to a branch make sure to run `npm run test:all`.
-This runs the unit and cypress tests.
+This runs the unit and playwright tests.

 #### Standardised selectors to target elements

-- We are following the best practice recommended by cypress to target elements using `data-testid` attribute
+- We are following the best practice recommended by playwright to target elements using `data-testid` attribute

 - Please have a look at below table for some current examples in eSpace frontend: